 Food

-Check with the staff and see if there is a special meal they might be serving if it’s a holiday like Thanksgiving and make sure to order it.
+Check with the staff and see if there is a special meal they are serving if it’s a holiday like Thanksgiving and make sure to order it.
 If there’s no special meal and your loved one’s diet allows it, bring them some of their favorite dishes.
 Remember not to bring huge amounts which may overwhelm them, just enough to tempt their appetite and allow them to enjoy home cooking.
 If their diet is restricted see if there is a special drink or hard candy they might enjoy as a treat.
 Ask the staff what they would suggest if you need to be inventive.

 Decorate

 Many hospitals decorate and do what they can to make things festive.
-You can make the actual hospital room a little brighter by bringing in things like a lamp for the table or birthday or Christmas decorations.
+You can make the actual hospital room a little brighter by bringing in things like a lamp for the bedside table or birthday or Christmas decorations.
 String some cards together or display them.
 Hang the wall TV with garland!
 Bring a pretty throw or light festive blanket that might cheer things up.

 Join the Festivities

 Check with the staff to see if anything special is planned.
-If your loved one is up for it join in.
+If your loved one is up for it, join in.
 If they are not up to it, see if it’s something that might be nice for you.
 You could take a break and enjoy the singing or crafts or whatever they have planned.
 It just might be that much-needed reprieve for you.

 Check out the special services

 Make sure you are in touch with the social worker assigned to your case and see what services they have to offer.
-When my Dad was in rehab, they had visiting service dogs and both of my parents just loved meeting and hanging with them.
+When my Dad was in rehab, they had visiting service dogs and both of my parents just loved meeting and hanging out with them.
 When another family member was in hospice, someone came to the room with a portable keyboard and played Beatle songs and we all sang!
 It was wonderful.
 Everyone laughed and cried and the patient was so happy!

 Music